Garlic Flowers

 Description/Taste

-Yellow crookneck squash is named for its unique crooked soda bottle shape and its cornflower yellow coloring when ripe.
-The skin of Yellow crookneck squash is firm, smooth and yet textured with faint ridges and lines.
-Its flesh is creamy yellow, with layers of small, soft edible seeds.
+Yellow crookneck squash is named for its unique crooked soda bottle shape and its cornflower yellow coloring.
+The skin of baby Yellow crookneck squash is delicate and originally was completely smooth but as a result of unintentional crossbreeding with neighboring varieties can today also be textured with faint ridges and warts.
+Its flesh is pale yellow, with layers of small, soft edible seeds.
+Its texture is slightly denser than that of straight necked yellow squash.
 It is ideally picked at an average length of four to six inches, at which its flavoring is mellow and nutty with just a zest of pepper.
+Baby Yellow crookneck squash can be left on the vine to mature to a fully grown yellow crookneck squash.
+They can also be left on the vine past full maturity to harden and become an ornamental gourd or to harvest the squash seeds for future planting.

 Applications